Owen Donohoe

-Owen Donohoe (pronounced /dɑːnəhu/; born February 13, 1945) is a Republican member of the Kansas House of Representatives, representing the 39th district.
-He served three terms in the Kansas Legislature, from 2006 to 2012, before being elected the same seat again in 2018.
-Re-elected in 2020, Donohoe is currently in his fifth term.
+Owen Donohoe (pronounced /dɑːnəhu/; born February 13, 1945) is an American politician from the state of Kansas.
+He served as a Republican member of the Kansas House of Representatives, representing the 39th district from 2007 to 2013, and again from 2019 to 2024.

 Donohoe moved to Kansas in 1989 to start his own medical device company, Donohoe and Associates.
 He has been married for 42 years and has five children and 16 grandchildren.
+On February 20, 2024, he announced his resignation effective March 13, 2024.

 Issue positions

 Donohoe describes himself as a "fiscal conservative, for limited government, a strong proponent of individual property rights, and 'pro-life'".